Black-and-red broadbill: Taxonomy and systematics

 The German naturalist Johann Friedrich Gmelin described the species as Todus macrorhynchos in 1788, based on a Bornean specimen that was originally described as a "great-billed tody" by the English naturalist John Latham in 1782.
 Later, in 1790, the species was named Todus nasutus by Latham, as he had not provided scientific names in his first description.
 However, priority is afforded to Gmelin's name.
 The genus Cymbirhynchus was erected for this species in 1830 by Nicolas Vigors and Thomas Horsfield.

 The generic name is from the Greek κυμβη (kumbē), which could mean either "small boat" or "an unknown bird", and ῥυγχος (rhunkhos), meaning bill.
 The specific name macrorhynchos comes from the Greek μακρορρυγχος (makrorrunkhos), meaning long-billed.
 "Black-and-red broadbill" is the official English common name designated by the International Ornithologists' Union; other common names in English include black-red broadbill and black and white broadbill.
 The species is also known by the names Nok Phaya Paak Kwaang thong daeng in Thai, Chim Mỏ rộng đỏ and Mỏ rộng đỏ in Vietnamese, Sempur-hujan sungai in Indonesian, and Takau rakit and burong tĕrajan in Malay (with the latter name only being used in the state of Kelantan).

 The black-and-red broadbill is the only species in the genus Cymbirhynchus, in the typical broadbill family Eurylaimidae, a family of ten tropical species native to Southeast Asia.
-Based on a 2017 study by the Brazilian researcher Alexandre Selvatti and colleagues, its closest relative is the silver-breasted broadbill.
+Based on a 2017 study of mitochondrial and nuclear DNA by the Brazilian researcher Alexandre Selvatti and colleagues, its closest relative is the silver-breasted broadbill.
 These two species are most closely related to the Eurylaimus broadbills, and all three genera form a sister clade to the genus Sarcophanops.
 This clade is sister to one formed by the long-tailed broadbill and dusky broadbill.
 Both of these clades are sister to the Grauer's broadbill.
-The following cladogram shows phylogenetic relationships among the Eurylaimidae, based on the above study: (Note: The study did not include the Visayan broadbill, which was formerly considered conspecific with the wattled broadbill.
+The following cladogram shows phylogenetic relationships among the Eurylaimidae, based on the 2017 study: (Note: The study did not include the Visayan broadbill, which was formerly considered conspecific with the wattled broadbill.
 Additionally, it treated the grey-lored broadbill as being conspecific with the silver-breasted broadbill.)

 Subspecies

-There are four recognized subspecies.
+There are four subspecies recognised by the IOU and The Clements Checklist of Birds of the World; BirdLife International recognises only two subspecies, C. m. macrorhynchos and C. m. malaccensis, and treats C. m. affinis as a separate species.
 The geographical limits of subspecies are not clearly defined, but the species displays clinal variation in appearance, as the size of birds increases and the white on the tail decreases from north to south through its range.
-Subspecies affinis is occasionally recognized as a separate species.